spanishGab/DSA-study/sorting.md

 ## Bubble Sort

 The Bubble Sort is an _exchanging_ algorithm.
-In Bubble Sort, the ordination happens as the __algorithm iterates through the array comparing the adjacent elements, if the current is in the incorrect position, it must swap with the next one__, else, the loop goes to the following comparison.
+In Bubble Sort, the ordination happens as the __algorithm iterates through the array comparing the adjacent elements, if the current one is in the incorrect position, it must swap with the next one__, else, the loop goes to the following comparison.
 This __procedure finishes when there are no more elements to swap__ it means that the array has been sorted.

 The process happens with __two loops__: the first one controls if there is still swap to make; the other one makes the comparisons between the elements.
 In each iteration, __the biggest one goes to its right position__ as if it was "floating" like a bubble, which is why the algorithm's name is Bubble Sort.